greggelong/bagels/README.md

 note!! that on the online emulator 591 will always win the first game (a function of how random numbers are picked)

-but second games are more random (or see if you can find them).
+but second games are more random (or see if you can find a pattern).

 After you win or lose the game it ends.
 Just type run to play again